-2014 marks Cleaning the Capital's 21st year!
-The annual cleanup campaign first began in 1994 as a springtime cleanup only. .
+2015 marks the 22nd year of the Tim Hortons Cleaning the Capital!
+The annual cleanup campaign first began in 1994 as a springtime cleanup only.
 In 2006, due to the spring campaign's overwhelming success an annual fall cleanup was added.
-Since 1994, over 937,000 volunteers have participated in 15,000 cleanup projects throughout the city.
-As a result, an estimated 1.6M kilograms of waste have been removed from our public spaces and properly disposed of.
+Since 1994, over 1 million volunteers have participated in over 16,000 cleanup projects throughout the city.
+As a result, an estimated 1.7M kilograms of waste have been removed from our public spaces and properly disposed of.

 Litter pickup projects in public spaces and/or graffiti removal projects on selectpublic assets can be registered for Cleaning the Capital.
 Choose to clean our precious green spaces and community parks, or our roadsides, shoreline and areas around bus stops and shelters by picking up litter, including cigarette butts, and cleaning graffiti!
 Large or small, all cleanup projects are welcome.
 You can clean any area that you think needs it!
 The best projects to choose are ones that mean something to you and your community.
 Try to do projects in areas that you enjoy and use.
 That way you and your team will reap the rewards of your hard work each and every day!